In this guide below, we look at the true cost of different forms of renewable energy, and compare them to fossil fuel and nuclear energy costs.

-Renewable energy has many benefits – so, the cost has to be weighed against benefits to understand if renewables are more of an investment for the long term future than a cost
+So, these benefits might be weighed up against costs to understand if renewables are more of an investment for the long term future than a cost

 We have to ask how each energy source that provides us power is impacting key factors of society such as electricity prices, and social, environmental and economic factors

 Construction and all costs to get the project up and operating